akamming/esp_domoticz_opentherm_handler/README.md

     - Cooling=<on|off> will enable or disable heating
     - BoilerTemperature=<desired temperature> will set the setpoint for the boiler temperature
-    - DHWTemperature=<desired temperature> will set the setpoint for the Hot Water temperature e.g. http://domesphelper/command?Hotwater=on&BoilerTemperature=50 will enable hot waer and set boiler temperature to 50.
+    - DHWTemperature=<desired temperature> will set the setpoint for the Hot Water temperature e.g. http://domesphelper/command?Hotwater=on&BoilerTemperature=50 will enable hot water and set boiler temperature to 50.
 The other steering vars remain unchanged